klmahalakshmi/MINI_BTECH_PROJECT/README.md

+## STIMULATING THE INSOLVENCY AND LOAN ELIGIBILITY

-#INSOLVENCY means in simpler terms also known as BANKRUPTCY .
+**INSOLVENCY means in simpler terms also known as BANKRUPTCY .**

 To assess loan eligibility, banks and other financial lending institutions often look at a loan applicant's credit history, economic status, and other factors, but the relationship between